leventbass/linear_regression/Linear_Regression.md

 # Linear Regression from Scratch with NumPy

-Welcome to the first post of the **Implementing Machine Learning Algorithms with NumPy** series in which I'll try to show how one can implement some machine learning algorithms with `numpy` package only.
+Welcome to the first post of the **Implementing Machine Learning Algorithms with NumPy** series in which I'll try to show how one can implement some machine learning algorithms with `numpy` package alone.

 Naturally, we will be using other useful packages such as `matplotlib`.
 However, the use of other packages may only be limited to data visualization, data manipulation and/or loading datasets (e.g. `sklearn.datasets`) such that we won't take any shortcuts while writing the actual code for machine learning models.